|Life Cycle:||annuals, biennials, perennials|

 |Interesting Facts:||Dianthuses are also known as "pinks" because the ragged appearance of their petals gives the impression they have been trimmed with pinking shears.
 Members of the carnation family, several varieties are quite fragrant, like the mat-forming cheddar pinks (D. gratianopolitanus).|

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 I started about 10 plants from seed in August.
 Then in September, I planted them, they didn't flower yet.
 This spring 50 plants came up.
 They are just beautiful.
 This was a nice filler for a big empty spot.

 When shopping for perennial bedding plants this year, you can expect to see a lot of plant labels marked 'Cheddar Pink'.
 That's because the Perennial Plant Association awarded Dianthus gratianopolitanus (also known as 'Feuerhexe' or 'Firewitch') the 2006 Perennial Plant of the Year.
-If you've grown cheddar pinks before, then you know what all of the fuss is about.
-If you haven't, give them a try.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Is it necessary to dead head dianthus?